anthonydugois/hector-benchmarking/README.md

 user@gros-20:~$ ./start.sh scripts/helloworld.sh nancy gros 21 1:00:00
 ```

-We can track the progress of the experiment by looking at the logs, which update in real time through the network thanks
+Once it has started, we can track the progress of the experiment by looking at the logs, which update in real time
-to the shared filesystem of Grid'5000.
-If you used tmux, hit `Ctrl+B D` to go back on the frontend node, and watch the
+through the network thanks to the shared filesystem of Grid'5000.
+If you used tmux, hit `Ctrl+B D` to go back on the
-logs from there.
+frontend node, and watch the logs from there.

 ```shell
 user@fnancy:~$ tail -f ~/hector/log/helloworld.log
 ```

-At the end of the experiment, another process begins to transform the raw results in a format that is more suitable for
+At the end of the experiment, another process automatically begins to transform the raw results in a format that is more
-the analysis.
-When this second process terminates, we get two gzipped tar files in `hector/archives`: one that contains
+suitable for the analysis.
+When this second process terminates, we get two gzipped tar files in `hector/archives`: one
-raw results, and another one that contains summarized results.
-These summarized results are ready to be analyzed, and
+that contains raw results, and another one that contains summarized results.
+These summarized results are ready to be
-these are the ones that are used to make our final figures.
+analyzed, and these are the ones that are used to make our final figures.

 ## Reproduce experiments

-### Run experiments
+> **Disclaimer: make sure to read the full section before launching any experiment.**

+We are now ready to launch the actual experiments.
 Let us reuse our `start.sh` script.

 **Experiment 1.** Requirements: